Hiking and Fishing Montana’s Absaroka-Beartooth Wilderness

-A day of Jeep trails, cross country hiking and high mountain fishing.
-Yellowfin cutthroat are hitting the red rooster tails like this is the first meal they’ve had all spring.
+Jeep trails, cross country hiking, and high mountain fishing.
+Yellowfin cutthroat were hitting the red rooster tail lures like this was the first meal they’ve had all spring.
 Can you think of better things to do in Montana on a beautiful June day?
 We can’t.
 Montana’s Absaroka-Beartooth Wilderness is epic.

-The day starts with bags packed and a good cup of coffee as we hit the road to Red Lodge just south of Billings.
-It’s father’s day weekend and there’s nowhere else we’d rather be.
+The day starts with bags packed and a good cup of coffee as we hit the road from Billings to Red Lodge just an hour south.
+It’s Father’s Day weekend and there’s nowhere else we’d rather be.

 Hellroaring Canyon Jeep Trail

 From Red Lodge we head south on the Beartooth Highway to Forest Service Road 2412.
 Once on the 2412, you don’t go far before a Jeep trail, the appropriately named Hellroaring Road, ducks off to the right.
 The Forest Service website says a high clearance vehicle is recommended but no, clearance is definitely required, and a narrow wheelbase wouldn’t hurt.